Tuition and Funding

 RAs and TAs are required to work for their advisor by assisting with teaching classes or conducting research.
 Please contact your prospective EES faculty advisor to discuss departmental assistantship funding opportunities.

 2. Grant-Supported Research Assistantships

 In addition to departmental RA and TA positions, EES faculty often secure external research grants that support RA positions.
 The majority of EES students are hired to filled grant-supported research assistantships.
-Some, but not all, current grant-supported RA positions are advertised below.
 Please contact EES faculty advisors, who share your research interests, to inquire about other openings they may have.